kelu124/echomods/silent/Readme.md

 ### TODO

-* Get a Teensy 3.2
 * Feather: work with an interrupt
-* Feather: remove the average value before inputing in Goblin

 ### DONE

+* write code for feather
+* publish this code
 * Validated with a Feather WICED ([code](software/featherWICED/SimpleSignalGenerator.ino)).
+* Feather: remove the average value before inputing in Goblin

 ### People